alburycatalina/Coding-Nature/2_Logic_and_Data.md

 ```

-## *

-Create a new object, called “students” and assign the number of students in the room.
+## *To do: Create a new object, called “students” and assign the number of students in the room.
 Note: case (upper or lower) matters*

 ```{r}